-Health Officials Issue Warning as West Nile Virus Kills 7 in L.A.
-County
+Health Officials Issue Warning as West Nile Deaths In LA County Climbs To 16

-Los Angeles County health officials warned residents Monday to protect themselves against the mosquitoes that transmit West Nile virus, as the number of people killed by the disease in L.A.
-County this year reached seven.
+Los Angeles County health officials warned residents to protect themselves against the mosquitoes that transmit West Nile virus, as the number of people killed by the disease in L.A.
+County this year reached sixteen

 The department launched a campaign Monday called “It’s Not Just A Bite” to try to raise awareness about mosquito-borne diseases, including West Nile.